uqjingyiyang/uqjingyiyang.github.io/_posts/2024-04-24-Fingerprint_Enhancement_for_Fingerprint_Recognition.md

 Fingerprints after enhancement:
 ![Enhanced fingerprint image](/master/images//master/images/Enhanced_fingerprint_image.jpg "Enhanced fingerprint image")

 It can be seen that the fingerprint image enhancement algorithm can effectively improve the quality of the input image, especially the clarity of the fingerprint ridges and valleys, thus improving the accuracy and reliability of the automatic fingerprint identification system.

+## **Reference**
+[1]：Lin Hong, Yifei Wan, and A. Jain, “Fingerprint image enhancement: algorithm and performance evaluation,” IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 20, no. 8, pp. 777–789, 1998, doi: https://doi.org/10.1109/34.709565.
+‌